 Online Payment Processors

 This convenient option lets organizations process a high volume of a single type of payment, and saves time-consuming double-entry.
-Like online payment processors, this solution might also work for in-person scenarios, but is optimized for over-the-phone transactions.
+Like online payment processors, this solution might also work for in-person scenarios, but is optimized for over-the-phone and online transactions.

-If you want to take credit cards in a permanent physical location like a gift shop, registration desk, or cashier station, consider more hardware-intensive options.
+If you want to take credit cards in a permanent physical location such as a gift shop, registration desk, or cashier station, consider more hardware-intensive options.
 You'll certainly want a way to swipe cards and print receipts.
 You could do both with a credit card terminal, or use separate swipe hardware and a receipt printer.
 You may also want to add up a number of items and calculate taxes, which terminals typically won't do.
 If you often sell a number of items to one person, you may want a price scanner and a display pole (the small screen that displays what you're ringing up to the customer).

-If you're heading down this path, point-of-sale software such as CamCommerce or Keystroke starts at a couple of hundred dollars and helps you integrate all the hardware you'll need.
-It's also very helpful at managing actual inventory.
-For more information, read A Few Good Point of Sales Systems.
+If you're heading down this path, point of sale software such as Cam Commerce or Keystroke starts at a couple of hundred dollars and helps you integrate all the hardware you'll need.
+It's also very helpful at managing inventory.
+For more information, see Idealware's article, A Few Good Point of Sales Systems.

 How to Decide on Your Method for Processing

 With so many options, how do you decide what will work for you?
 Think through the following considerations:

 - Will you have power and connectivity?
-Processing credit cards without an internet connection substantially limits your options.
+Processing credit cards without an Internet connection substantially limits your options.
 Similarly, if you don't have a phone line, you'll need to use an imprinter, mobile device, or specialized terminal.

 - What will your constituents expect?
 Don't forget this important consideration.
-Be careful of methods that require you to gather someone's life story in order to run a simple payment, or require your staff to go through strange and time-consuming machinations with a constituent standing in front of them.
+Be careful of methods that require you to gather someone's life story in order to run a simple payment or require your staff to go through strange and time-consuming machinations with a constituent standing in front of them.

 It can be complicated to understand your options in processing credit cards.
 Many of the methods themselves are actually quite straightforward, however, and every organization should be able to find one that's suitable.
-Whether you're taking donations, registering members or attendees, selling T-shirts, or running a complex retail organization, there's a method that will allow you to take credit cards straightforwardly and securely.
+Whether you're taking donations, registering members or attendees, selling T-shirts, or running a complex retail organization, there's a method that will allow you to take credit cards simply and securely.

-Thanks to TechSoup for the financial support for this article, and to the nonprofit technology professionals who provided recommendations, advice, and other help for the original and updated articles:
+Thanks to TechSoup for the financial support for this article, and to the nonprofit technology professionals who provided recommendations, advice, and other help for the original and updated articles.

-- Andy Abrams, United Way of Greater Portland (2011)
+- Andy Abrams, United Way of Greater Portland (2011, 2016)

-- Peter Campbell, Earthjustice (2008 and 2011)
+- Peter Campbell, Earthjustice (2011)

 - Gavin Clabaugh, Charles Stewart Mott Foundation (2011)